viant/toolbox/README.md

 	var target = make([]string, 0)

 	toolbox.FilterSliceElements(source, func(item string) bool {
-		return strings.HasPrefix(item, "a") //this matches any elements start with a }, &target)
+		return strings.HasPrefix(item, "a") //this matches any elements starting with a }, &target)
 ```